-Illustratively, it would not be out of place to draw an analogy from a situation where a crime occurs under the jurisdiction of the Superintendent and in the criminal proceedings emanating therefrom, some police personnel are held quilty, and thereafter, a criminal case as also departmental proceedings, based on such acts of commissions or omissions, is opened against the said Superintendent of Police, on the premise that such incident transpired under his overall watch and control.
-This would be an extreme and absurd extension of the dereliction of duty principle of and/or connivance, in the absence of overwhelming material establishing guilt, or at the very least, negating the probability of his innocence.
+42. Illustratively, it would not be out of place to draw an analogy from a situation where a crime occurs under the jurisdiction of the Superintendent the criminal proceedings emanating and in therefrom, some police personnel are held guilty, and thereafter, a criminal case as also departmental proceedings, based on such acts of commissions or omissions, is opened against the said Superintendent Police. on the premise that such incident transpired under his overall watch and control.
+This would extreme and absurd extension of the an principle of dereliction of duty and/or connivance, in the absence of overwhelming material establishing guilt, or at the very least, negating the probability of his innocence.